HadirouTamdamba/AI-Diagnostic-Imaging-Agent/README.md

 - **Load Testing**: Validated performance under high concurrent user scenarios

 ---
+## 📚 Research Foundation & References

+This AI Medical Imaging Diagnosis Agent is built upon cutting-edge research in Artificial Intelligence for healthcare, incorporating the latest advancements in medical imaging analysis and diagnostic support systems.

+---
 ### Commercial Use & Monetization

 **Please Note:** While the Apache License 2.0 typically permits commercial use, this project is made available under a **dual-licensing model** to support its continued development and allow for future monetization.